revanth19021/revanth19021/README.md

 - 🚀 Always curious about how things work under the hood

 ---
+### 🌱 Growth Mindset
+- 🚀 Committed to continuous learning and improvement
+- 🧠 Embrace challenges to build stronger problem-solving skills
+- ⚡ Focus on understanding fundamentals deeply

 ### 🌐 Portfolio
 <!-- Add your portfolio link here -->